+WALKING HOLIDAYS IN THE UK

+2025

-WALKING HOLIDAYS IN THE UK ENGLAND: WAINWRIGHT'S COAST TO COAST WALK 17 days / 16 nights CHALLENGING long-distance GUIDED inn-to-inn walk
+ENGLAND: WAINWRIGHT'S COAST TO COAST WALK 17 days / 16 nights CHALLENGING long-distance GUIDED inn-to-inn walk

 This is the quintessential English hill walking and long-distance trail experience: 190 or so miles traversing three national parks and a lot of fascinating landscapes, old towns and villages, pubs and churches in between.
 It is amazing to think that this most famous of routes, totally eclipsing the Pennine Way in terms of popularity and variety, is still not classified as a national trail.
 Starting at the Cumbrian seaside resort of St. Bees on the Irish Sea we head east, with the wind, to the Lake District passing some of its most famous lakes and crossing some important passes and perhaps an ascent of Helvellyn.
 On into the Yorkshire Dales and over the mystical Nine Standards Rigg, before following the beautiful River Swale for a couple of days into the old market town of Richmond.
 There follows a marathon section to link up with the North York Moors National Park from where we roller coaster around to the North Sea coast and make a triumphant entrance into Robin Hoods Bay.
 Along the way you will be amazed at the variety of the dry-stone walls, the charming little villages, cosy small hotels, guesthouses and pubs and just how much that you get to eat for a full English cooked breakfast!
 Explore on foot the dramatic landscapes of the Lake District with its majestic lakes and rugged mountains.
 Appreciate the classic rural countryside of rolling hills and pretty villages of the Yorkshire Dales.
 Experience the satisfaction of completing one of Britain's best long-distance hikes from the Irish Sea to the North Sea coast.
 Walk in the company of your guide and enjoy the hospitality of your hosts along the route.
-Duration 15 days (11 pights ESCOPTED inp to inp wolk For clients sho rt on time and seeking a challenge , we o ffer a two-week Coast to Coast Classic version: Not included: Dinners, lunches, drinks, entry fees, travand phone calls, unscheduled transfers re vel insurance, personal expenses such as laundry equired during the trip.
-Includes: 16 nights' accommodation in hotel/guesthouses/B&Bs (ensuite where available otherwise share facilities) with breakfast daily, transfer of one piece of luggage (20kg maximum) per person, welcome briefing, experienced walking guide, emergency telephone assistance.
-Cost from: \$5940 per person twin share Single supplement on request (limited availability) 2024 Departs: 5 May, 7 July, 11 August, 8 September Itinerary variation with a rest day in Richmond.
-Duration: 15 days / 14 nights ESCORTED inn-to-inn wal Departs: 9 June 2024 Cost from: \$5460 per person twin share Ask for a day-by-day itinerary and availability.
+2025 Departs: 27 April, 13 July, 6 September EARLY BOOKING ESSENTIAL Cost from: \$6065 per person twin share Single supplement on request (limited availability) - Includes: 16 nights' accommodation in hotel/guesthouses/B&Bs (ensuite where available otherwise share facilities) with breakfast daily, transfer of one piece of luggage (18kg maximum) per person, welcome briefing, experienced walking guide, emergency telephone assistance. - Not included: Dinners, lunches, drinks, entry fees, travel insurance, personal expenses such as laundry and phone calls, unscheduled transfers required during the trip.
+For clients short on time and seeking a challenge, we offer a two-week Coast to Coast Classic version: Duration: 15 days / 14 nights ESCORTED inn-to-inn walk Departs: 8 June, 3 August 2025 Cost from: \$5580 per person twin share Ask for a day-by-day itinerary and availability.
 Call OUTDOOR TRAVEL on 1800 331 582 for details & reservations